Centenary Neophone

 Insulate

-green wire of new line cord.
+green wire of new line cord as it is not used.

 - Connect